Research

 Pushing the limit of molecular technologies

-Single-molecule protein imaging and PTM profiling
+Single-molecule protein sequencing and PTM profiling

 Proteins are the fundamental functional blocks in our cells.
 Sensitive detection and accurate characterization of unknown protein species, or complex samples, underlie all areas of modern biomedical research, and is key to understanding complex gene regulatory network, cell signaling and differentiation, as well as to diagnosis and treatment of diseases.
 However, in contrast to the rapid advancement in DNA sequencing technologies, a general-purpose protein sequencing method that is both sensitive and accurate is still lacking.